Karoo13/EditorReader/README.md

 SetProcess has a match nth parameter in case you are running multiple osu instances and need to choose.
-FetchAll is designed to collect all the (non-storyboard) volatile information for reconstructing the map. information like metadata is not collected since it will always be the same as in the file. the hovered object slot seems to only apply to the slider with its anchors visible. slider X2 and Y2 are the coordinates of the other end. it may not be correct after you round the object.
+FetchAll is designed to collect all the (non-storyboard) volatile information for reconstructing the map. information like metadata is not collected since it will always be the same as in the file. the hovered object is the slider with its anchors visible or an object you are about to stack on. slider X2 and Y2 are the coordinates of the other end. it may not be correct after you round the object. inconsistent capitalization and naming is based on the corresponding variable names in osu.
 ```